Denosumab

 Denosumab may be injected into the top of the thigh, the abdomen or the back of the arm.
 It comes in a single-use pre-filled syringe to make the injection easier.

-You or your carer should have proper training before using the injection.
-If you are not sure ask your specialist/GP, nurse or pharmacist before attempting the injection.
+You or your carer should be properly trained before using the injection.
+If you are not sure ask your rheumatologist/GP, nurse or pharmacist before trying the injection.

-For safety, each pre-filled syringe has an automatic needle guard that is activated to cover the needle after complete delivery of the syringe contents.
+For safety, each pre-filled syringe has an automatic needle guard that covers the needle after the full dose is given.

 The needle guard contains a latex derivative.
 If you have latex allergy or sensitivity tell your specialist/GP.